sdowning7/beeminder/beeminderdb/README.md

 python -m pip install dnspython
 ```

-NOTE: other dependencides will need to be added, I will fix this later
 ## Usage
 This package contains the BeeMinder class that is used to send data to the
 BeeMinder backed by our base station.